vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Compromise of the Sponsor's keys only affects themself and does not have any effect on other participants in the contract.
-This attack vector is therefore not specific to the described contract, and is generic to working with digital assets.
+This attack vector is therefore not specific to the described contract and is generic to working with digital assets.

 Denial of service
 ~~~~~~~~~~~~~~~~~